 Note that I am not citing these sources as authoritative, but as showing various views of anti-abortion advocates and pro-choice advocates relative to scripture.

-“Thou shalt not murder” as a Biblical expression doesn’t answer the question because murder is of a human person without justification, leaving the questions of whether a fetus is a person, whether a woman is justified, etc.
+“Thou shalt not murder” as a Biblical expression doesn’t answer the question because murder is of a human person without justification, leaving the questions of whether a fetus is a person (and, if so, at what point is a fetus a person), whether a woman is justified as it is part of her, etc.

 From a Biblical perspective, too, there’s nothing I’ve seen that indicates that the fetus is a person from conception.